usamaasgharrr/usamaasgharrr/README.md

 - 🌱 I’m currently learning **Mern Stack.**

+- 💻 Love Solving algorithmic problems on LeetCode to sharpen problem-solving skills

+- 🔒 Experimenting with REST APIs, JWT authentication, and real-time apps using WebSockets and more..

 - 💬 Ask me about **MERN and Databases**

 - 📫 How to reach me **usama.asghar005@gmail.com**